Zis Mac

 In late April, security experts announced the discovery of a do-it-yourself malware kit targeting Mac OS X, similar to long-available Zeus and Spy Eye kits aimed at Windows users.
 This suggests that Mac users will find themselves a growing target, an ironic bow to Apple's sales success.

 A 2008 SourceFire report predicted that the Mac would become an attractive target when its market share reached 16%.
-The Mac has recently reached that in the US, Switzerland, and several other countries and is just below it (14%) in Canada.
+The Mac has recently reached that level in the US, Switzerland, and several other countries, and it is just below it (14%) in Canada.

 Adam O'Donnell, author of the 2008 report, commented, "People are testing the waters.
 It has just become economically viable to do it, so you will start seeing these attacks becoming more common."